Primary

 Stay light on your toes with quick, rhythmic bounces—never let your heels touch the ground.
 Keep bounces small and controlled; this is not about height but about speed and rhythm.
 Warm up thoroughly before plyometric work.

-Want Bouncing Calf Raise in your program?
+See where Bouncing Calf Raise fits in your weekly plan

 Stand with feet hip-width apart on a flat surface.